 - Graves' disease - affects the thyroid gland.
 Symptoms include weight loss, elevated heart rate, anxiety and diarrhoea.

-- Inflammatory bowel disease - including ulcerative colitis and, possibly, Crohn's disease.
+- Inflammatory bowel disease - includes ulcerative colitis and possibly, Crohn's disease.
 Symptoms include diarrhoea and abdominal pain.

 - Multiple sclerosis - affects the nervous system.
 Depending on which part of the nervous system is affected, symptoms can include numbness, paralysis and vision impairment.

 - Psoriasis - affects the skin.
 Features include the development of thick, reddened skin scales.